wrattler/wrattler-design/data-store/data-store.md

 ## Tabular data

-In our existing prototype we manage “tabular” data only, which are data that consist of a set of rows, each of which “has the same set of fields.”
+In our existing prototype we store “tabular” data only, which are data that consist of a set of rows, each of which “has the same set of fields.”
 A more formal definition is given [below](Overview of the Relational Model).